 Across Northumberland’s serene, rolling countryside belies the distant carnage of many battles.
 From marauding Vikings to the lawless Border Reivers, look beyond the tranquillity and discover a fascinating, turbulent history at Northumberland’s battlefields.

 The year 793 marked the Vikings bloody raid on monks living on the Holy Island of Lindisfarne, who fled the slaughter with the bones of St Cuthbert and the celebrated Lindisfarne Gospels.
+Cross the island’s causeway during safe crossing times to discover the now tranquil historical sites here.

 Nowadays birdsong can be heard at Flodden, but in 1513 the horrific sound of 14,000 men being slaughtered in battle echoed around the hillside.
 The ‘forgotten’ battle of Flodden which claimed the life of Scottish King James IV, changed the relationship between England and Scotland forever.